zoso10/double_take/README.md

 ## Usage

-The plugin is installed with an initial `bundle`.
-Then, every subsequent `bundle` will install all gems from both `Gemfile.lock` and `Gemfile_next.lock`.
+The plugin is installed with `bundle install`.
+It will also install all gems from both `Gemfile.lock` and `Gemfile_next.lock` on the initial `bundle` and every subsequent one as well.

 _NOTE_: This plugin does not generate a `Gemfile_next.lock`, keep both lockfiles in sync over gem bumps, nor does it implement any strategy for bifurcating the `Gemfile` to load different gems.
 For those reasons, this plugin pairs really well with [`bootboot`](https://github.com/Shopify/bootboot).
 For more info on dual booting I recommend reading its `README`.